 Below: 1st & 2nd photos - The outer flower head has two series of floral bracts (phyllaries), the inner series longer and wider; both types with surface hair.

 Below: 1st photo - The stem leaves have clasping bases, some edge teeth and short hairs on the surfaces and margins.
 2nd photo - The leaf underside main rib has longer hair.

 Above and Below: The long stalkless basal leaf can be very pinnate as this example shows.
 The underside has longer hair on the midrib, finer hair on the surface and margins.
 2nd photo below - The stem has many angles (ridges) with short stiff hair.
 Ridges can take on a reddish tint as seen here.

 Notes: Chicory is not indigenous to the Garden.
 Eloise Butler first recorded planting 8 plants on Aug.
 8, 1915 but did not list her source for the plants.
-It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and has been around ever since.
+It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time - she noted planting it in 1946 - and has been around ever since.
 Chicory is a native of Eurasia, now naturalized across the entire United States and the lower Canadian provinces.
 In Minnesota it is found in the counties of East Central and SE, plus Lake, St. Louis, Rock, Redwood, Norman and Polk - generally around larger population centers.
 Spreads easily by seeds so beware in the home garden.